Ancient Ways for Modern Times

 Hi "F",

 This may be viewed as a question of semantics I suppose, but "witch doctors" are usually better referred to as shaman etc. "Witch doctor" is a pejorative term meaning ignorant or superstitious medical hacks.
 Its a Christian slang.
+Most Witches are highly educated in their Crafte.

 Constantine was looking for a way to bring unity to the Roman Empire.
-He realized that religion (Roman Paganism) was the heart of his "divine rule," but it was having problems, hypocrisy, infighting, etc. Constantine's mother told him that she had converted to the Jewish sect of the Nazarenes and was impressed by what she was learning from them.
+He realized that religion (Roman Paganism) was the heart of his "divine rule," but it was having problems, hypocrisy, infighting, etc. Constantine's mother told him that she had converted to the Jewish sect of the Nazarene and was impressed by what she was learning from them.

 Later, following the rise of Islam, the "One True Apostolic Catholic Church" split into eastern and western Christendom (Roman and Eastern Orthodoxy).
-Later the Church of England rebelled over marriage issues (Anglicanism) and shortly after that, Martin Luther did his thing and the Protestant Reformation happened, (Lutheranism, Calvinism, Baptists, etc. etc.).
+Later still the Church of England rebelled over marriage issues (Anglicanism) and shortly after that, Martin Luther did his thing and the Protestant Reformation happened, (Lutheranism, Calvinism, Baptists, etc. etc.).
 Every Christian awakening intended to restore the "First Century Church," but none could because they always accepted the essential Roman counsels (Nicea etc.) where the Paganized Christian teachings were first formulated and adopted.

 This is why Christianity bears almost no doctrinal similarities with Judaism and is so very similar to Paganism.